-All graduate students are required to successfully complete the comprehensive examination related to their track.
-The format for this examination is standardized by the University.
-The content of this examination is developed by the graduate nursing faculty.
-The examination is offered once each semester.
-The dates are published in the Schedule of Classes and students must register for the examination along with their other courses for the semester.
-Students are eligible to take the comprehensive examination following successful completion of two practicum nursing courses.
+All graduate students must complete and pass the BSU graduate school standardized graduate comprehensive examination related to their track.
+The graduate nursing faculty develop the examination's content for the MSN program tracks, the Graduate Nursing Comprehensive Examination (GNCE).
+The graduate school offers the test once each semester.
+The graduate school posts the graduate comprehensive exam in the Schedule of Classes, and students must register for the examination.
+The date of the comprehensive exam is indicated on the Academic Calendar for each academic year.
+Students are eligible to take the GNCE following the successful completion of two practicum nursing courses and advancement to candidacy.
 The comprehensive examination is completed on a computer provided by the University in a designated testing site.

-The Chairperson of the Graduate Curriculum Committee will notify students of the time and date of an orientation session for the comprehensive examination.
+The Graduate Program Coordinator will notify students of the time and date of an orientation session for the GNCE.

-Students are eligible to take the written comprehensive examination twice.
+Students are eligible to take the GNCE twice.
 A third and final attempt may be permitted after the student has met with his/her advisor to develop a plan for retaking the examination.

-Students enrolled in the post-master's certificate programs are not required to take the comprehensive examination.
+Students enrolled in the post-master's certificate programs are not required to take the GNCE if there is evidence of completion of a thesis, scholarly project, and/or comprehensive exam on the official transcript from the program in which the master's degree was earned.